Training Neural Samplers with Reverse Diffusive KL Divergence: RELATED WORKS

 \textbf{Flow-based samplers.} Flow AIS bootstrap (FAB) \citep{midgley2023flow} is the state-of-the-art (SOTA) flow-based sampler, which is trained by minimizing the $\alpha$-2 divergence, which exhibits mass covering property.
 Note that FAB employs a prioritized replay buffer to memorize the regions that have been explored.

-\textbf{Diffusion-based samplers.} Several works have explored diffusion-based samplers, such as path integral sampler \citep[PIS,][]{zhang2022path} and denoising diffusion sampler \citep[DDS,][]{vargas2023denoising}.
-However, these methods typically involve backpropagating through SDE with numerical integration during training, which is not scalable.
-Iterated denoising energy matching \citep[iDEM,][]{akhound2024iterated} is the SOTA diffusion-based sampler that trains a score network to approximate the noisy score of the target estimated by TSI. iDEM also employs a reply buffer to balance exploration and exploitation.
+\textbf{Diffusion/control-based samplers.} Several works have explored diffusion/control-based samplers.
+For example, the Gibbs-style sampler~\citep{grenioux2024stochastic,chen2024diffusive,zhang2023moment} constructs a forward-backward sampling procedure between the clean data space and the diffusion space.
+The path integral sampler \citep[PIS,][]{zhang2022path} and the denoising diffusion sampler \citep[DDS,][]{vargas2023denoising} align the forward and backward paths by optimizing the KL divergence over the entire path measure.
+GFlowNet-based sampler \citep{bengio2023gflownet,zhangdiffusion} extends these approaches to objectives with local information, like sub-trajectory balance and detailed balance.
+Controlled Monte Carlo diffusions \citep[CMCD, ][]{nusken2024transport} learns an escorted transport between interpolants from the prior distribution to the target distribution by matching the KL or log-variance divergence between the forward and backward path measures.
+Non-equilibrium transport sampler \citep[NETS, ][]{albergo2024nets} learns a similar escorted transport with PINN \citep{sun2024dynamical} or Action Matching \citep{neklyudov2023action} loss.
+Further improvements including combining these samplers with SMC \citep{chen2024sequential}, or incorporating MCMC to improve buffer samplers \citep{sendera2025improved}.
+However, these methods typically involve simulating the SDE by numerical integration during training, which is not scalable.
+Iterated denoising energy matching \citep[iDEM,][]{akhound2024iterated} is one of the SOTA samplers that trains a score network to approximate the noisy score of the target estimated by TSI. iDEM also employs a reply buffer to balance exploration and exploitation.

-We compare our methods with each type of SOTA neural sampler on a mixture of 40 Gaussians (MoG-40) target in 2D following \citet{midgley2023flow}, which allows us to visually examine their mode-covering properties.
+We compare our methods with each type of SOTA neural sampler on a mixture of 40 Gaussians (MoG-40) target in 2D following \citet{midgley2023flow}, which allows us to visually examine their mass-covering properties.
 As shown in \Cref{fig:gmm_res}, our approach achieves better sample quality than all other compared neural samplers.
 R-KL-based samplers struggle to capture the majority of modes due to the mode-seeking property.
 FAB captures all modes but exhibits heavy density connections between modes due to the flow architecture.
 This is in contrast to our sampler which only requires using standard neural networks, which is more flexible.
 As for iDEM, while it does not exhibit such connections, its samples look noisy.
 This is because iDEM requires score estimation across all noise levels from the target towards a pure Gaussian distribution, which leads to high variance at larger noise levels due to TSI.
 In contrast, our approach samples directly from a generator $g_\theta$ and uses a Gaussian kernel only to connect adjacent modes, allowing for a much smaller noise level and more manageable variance.